-When the time came to make the initial payment following the Treaty of the Traverse des Sioux, Chief Red Iron (Mazasha) and his band of Sisseton Dakota strongly opposed the deceitful terms of the traders’ paper.
-When confronted by Governor Ramsey who threatened to take the money back, Red Iron responded: “Take the money back.
+When the time came to make the initial payment following the Treaty of Traverse des Sioux, Chief Red Iron (Mazasha) and his band of Sisseton Dakota strongly opposed the deceitful terms of the Traders’ Paper, a document which transferred the treaty money directly into the hands of the traders.
+When confronted by Governor Ramsey who threatened to take all annuity money back, Red Iron responded: “Take the money back.
 If you don’t give us the money, I will be glad, and all our people will be glad, for we will have our land back.
 That paper was not interpreted or explained to us.
 We are told it gives about 300 boxes of our money to some traders.
 We don’t think we owe them so much.
 We want to pay our honest debts, but not fraudulent ones.
 Let our Great Father send three good men here to examine the accounts and tell us how much we owe, and whatever they say we will pay.
 That is what our Chiefs and all our braves say.”
 Despite Chief Red Iron’s objections, the money was paid to the traders without proper investigation.

-Chief Red Iron was about thirty-years old in 1846 when he succeeded Big Walker (Tankamani) as chief of the Wahpeton Dakota located at Traverse des Sioux.
+In 1846 Chief Red Iron succeeded Big Walker (Tankamani) as chief of the Wahpeton Dakota located at Traverse des Sioux.
 In 1851, he played a prominent role throughout the treaty negotiations with the United States government.
-As described by a participant at the treaty negotiations, Red Iron was “about forty years old, tall and athletic; about six feet high in his moccasins, with a large, well developed head, aquiline nose, thin compressed lips, and physiognomy beaming with intelligence and resolution.”
+As described by a participant at the treaty negotiations, Red Iron was “about forty years old, tall and athletic; about six feet high in his moccasins . . . and [had a] physiognomy beaming with intelligence and resolution.”
 Red Iron was considered progressive in his ideas.
-As early as 1845, he and his brother had each erected for himself a neat log cabin, barn, and storehouse for their field products.
-In fact, when time allowed during the treaty negotiations, he was known to be off hoeing his corn and potatoes.
+As early as 1845, he and his brother had each built for themselves a neat log cabin, barn, and storehouse for their field products.
+In fact, when time allowed during the treaty negotiations, Red Iron was known to be off hoeing his corn and potatoes.

 In later years, Red Iron was a member of the Dakota delegation to Washington in 1858 and signed the treaty at that time.
 He was opposed to the war in 1862 and he and his band helped protect the captives at Camp Release.
 He also served as an Indian scout during the years 1863 to 1866.
 He was rewarded with a plot of land on a beautiful lake a few miles west of Sisseton City, South Dakota.
 He died there in 1884.